 have kidney problems

 are pregnant or plan to become pregnant.
-INQOVI can harm your unborn baby.
-Tell your healthcare provider right away if you become pregnant or think you may be pregnant during treatment with INQOVI.
+INQOVI can harm your unborn baby

 Females who are able to become pregnant:

-You should use effective birth control during treatment with INQOVI and for at least 6 months after your last dose of INQOVI.
+Use effective birth control during treatment with INQOVI and for 6 months after the last dose of INQOVI

 Males with female partners who are able to become pregnant should use effective birth control during treatment with INQOVI and for 3 months after the last dose.
 Talk to your healthcare provider if you have questions about birth control options that are right for you.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+INQOVI may affect the way certain other medicines work and may cause side effects.
 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.

 INQOVI may affect fertility in men.
 Talk to your healthcare provider if this is a concern for you.
 These are not all of the possible side effects of INQOVI.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1‑800‑FDA‑1088.